Wheezing when breathing. Wheezing Whirring wheezing in the lungs

 • bronchitis;

-The appearance of dry wheezing is associated with a narrowing of the lumen for the passage of an air stream.
-The causes of the narrowing of the lumen are diseases such as:
+The appearance of dry wheezing is associated with a narrowing of the lumen for the passage of a stream of air.
+The causes of narrowing of the lumen are diseases such as:

 • neoplasms in the trachea;